 After weighing their options, consumers can either choose a new health plan for 2018 or keep their existing plan, assuming it is still available.

-To learn more about your 2019 health insurance options or to get a quote*, speak with a licensed Florida Insurance Agent today.
+To learn more about your current 2019 or future 2020 health insurance options or to get a quote*, speak with a licensed Florida Insurance Agent today.

 * Florida agents may not be able to quote final prices on 2020 coverage until the enrollment period begins on Nov 1, 2019.